isomerpages/moe-yishunpri/_curriculum/Physical Education (PE).md

 The aim of Healthy Lifestyle Week is to promote awareness among students on the need to maintain a healthy lifestyle and provide a platform for participation in healthy lifestyle activities.
 During the Healthy Lifestyle Week, students are encouraged to participate in a variety of physical activities in school and answer simple quizzes on maintaining a healthy lifestyle.
 All these activities served to increase the awareness that staying healthy can be fun.
-For the Primary 5 students, in collaboration with National Health Foundation (NHF), the school also introduces the Blood Pressure (BP) initiative, where every pupil is loaned out with a Blood pressure monitor to bring home for a week.
+For the Primary 5 students, in collaboration with National Health Foundation (NHF), the school also introduces the Blood Pressure (BP) initiative, where every student is loaned out with a Blood pressure monitor to bring home for a week.
 The aim is for students and their family members to take responsibility and monitor their own health.
 The school also collaborates with National Kidney Foundation (NKF) to create awareness on looking after their kidneys through the NKF ‘K-Force’ Bus where students board the exhibition bus to play and learn about the role of the kidneys and how to take care of them.
 Staying healthy is a choice.
 Let’s all work together to maintain a healthy lifestyle!

 ![](/images/Experience/Curriculum/pe_02_v1.jpg)